Province of Palencia

-Palencia is a province of northern Spain, in the northern part of the autonomous community of Castile and León in the north of the Iberian Peninsula.
+The Province of Palencia (Provincia de Palencia) is a province of northern Spain, in the northern part of the autonomous community of Castile and León in the north of the Iberian Peninsula.
+Its capital is the city of Palencia.
 It is bordered by the provinces of León, Cantabria, Burgos, and Valladolid.

+It has a population of 158,702 in an area of 8051.95 km2 across its 191 municipalities.